Victor III Serial Number 13195 Type A Dark Oak with Spearpoint Horn

 Build Date: Early 1910

-Originality: 4 Excellent Older Restoration
+Originality: 4 Nice Older Restoration

-Overall Condition: 3 Very nice condition throughout.
+Overall Condition: 3 Good condition throughout.

 (See the Ratings/Condition page for our grading scales)

 The Victor III was a "mid-range" phonograph in the early Victor product lineup.
 It featured a 10-inch turntable, nickel-plated hardware, and an exceptional 2-spring motor.
 The case was made of quarter-sawn oak with corner columns.
 An "Exhibition" soundbox was standard equipment, to provide added volume and fidelity.
 Selling new at a substantial base price of $40.00 (which equates to over $1,000 today), it was a very popular seller.
-This machine has the optional Spearpoint Oak Horn, which is larger and more elegant than the standard brass horn, providing greater volume in a large room as well as a vastly more imposing appearance.
+This machine has the optional Spearpoint Oak Horn, which is larger and far more elegant than the standard brass horn, providing greater volume in a large room as well as a vastly more imposing appearance.
 The oak horn was a pricey option for this machine when new, and outstanding original horns like this one are highly prized by collectors today.

 Please note that the pictures below, taken with flash, gives the machine a slightly "dusty" appearance.
 This is not the way it appears in normal lighting.